Honda, LG to build $3.5B battery plant, hire 2,200 in Ohio

 Construction on the battery plant will start early next year, with mass production of pouch-type lithium-ion cells to begin by the end of 2025.
 The plant will produce batteries exclusively for Honda vehicles assembled in North America, including the company’s Acura luxury brand.

+Bob Nelson, Honda executive vice president, said at a news conference Tuesday at the Ohio Statehouse that his company has found a strong partner in Ohio, where five of its 12 U.S. factories are located.

+“We appreciate our strong bond (with Honda)… Truly, today is a great day for Ohio.”
+Gov. Mike DeWine said.

-Bob Nelson, Honda executive vice president, said the company is still working out details of an incentive package with the state of Ohio for the battery plant, to be run by the joint venture that will be formed this year.
+The company is still working out details of an incentive package with the state for the battery plant, to be run by the joint venture that will be formed this year, Nelson said.

 “We feel the resources will be good to run and operate the facility,” he told reporters.
 “This will give us a good chance to have an impact on the community.”